Trade Schools and Colleges in Mississippi

 Healthcare: This vital industry employs a wide range of professionals, from those involved in the care of patients to those who work behind the scenes in an administrative, teaching, or research-and-development capacity.

-Information technology: Data centers are becoming a more important part of the state's economy as demand grows for efficient and secure information processing (and for the high-tech professionals who make it all possible).
+Information technology: Data centers are becoming a more critical part of the state's economy as demand grows for efficient and secure information processing (and for high-tech professionals who make it all possible).

 Tourism: Thanks to a rich assortment of cultural and historical attractions, visitors from many places come to Mississippi, enjoying the food, music, events, and distinctive sites.
 Those features also help attract and support a variety of film productions.

-Warehousing and distribution: Mississippi is well-positioned to provide services related to the storage and transportation of manufactured goods.
+Warehousing and distribution: Mississippi is well-positioned to provide services related to manufactured goods' storage and transportation.
 In fact, the industry benefits from an integrated infrastructure that includes a well-connected network of roads, airports, railways, and ports.

 Careers Related to the Industries Above